20ryanc/bdqm-hyperparam-tuning/docs/SETUP.md

    pip install -e .
    ```

+1. Make sure MySQL server has a database named "hpopt"

 1. **MySQL setup for Remote Server**:

    1. ssh into remote server and foward port into local computer.
 In the example below port 3306 from the server is fowarded to port 5555 on the local machine. **Do Not Close**